 The state of your mind is so important.
-Like I mentioned earlier, your mind (your thoughts) influence your actions and your speech.
+As I mentioned earlier, your mind (your thoughts) influences your actions and your speech.
 Getting your mind on track and in line with the Word of God is to me, the most important step.

 You are called to be the light in your classroom.
 Followers of Christ should operate differently than those in the world.
 You can keep yourself in line with God’s way of doing things by renewing your mind.
 Make it your desire to renew your mind with God’s Word.
 Let go of the negative events that occurred the day before.
 Pray that you would have new mercies for your students.